manavdas1999/Learn-Web-Dev/HTML/Level 1/README.md

     1. ELements that are used to create a website are called HTML tags.
     2. Tags can contain content or other HTML tags.
     3. Define elements lile text, images, links.
-    4. Structure of an HTML tag - <openingTag options>Content comes here<closingTag/>
+    4. Structure of an HTML tag - <openingTag attributes>Content comes here<closingTag/>

 2.2 Emmet plugin (!)